damianhakert/damianhakert.github.io/source/_posts/2014-08-22-gitlab-7-dot-2-released-with-better-labels.markdown

 You can now edit and delete labels and give them a (custom) color.

+The characters '?', '&' and ',' are no longer allowed however, so those will be removed from your tags during the database migrations for GitLab 7.2.

 [![screenshot](/images/7_2/labels1.png)](/images/7_2/labels1.png)
 [![screenshot](/images/7_2/labels2.png)](/images/7_2/labels2.png)

 ## Star project

 Thanks to the contribution by Ciro Santilli, projects can now be starred.
+Most starred projects can be viewed on the [public page](https://gitlab.com/explore/projects/starred).

 [![screenshot](/images/7_2/star.png)](/images/7_2/star.png)